Upcoming Programs for Adults Logo

 Wednesday, October 29 | 2:00 PM on Zoom

 Coined as the “queen of British historical fiction,” Philippa Gregory returns to the infamous Tudor Court with a tale that is both timely and timeless.
-We invite you to sit down with us for an intriguing conversation with Gregory about her newest novel Boleyn Traitor (forthcoming October 14, 2025).
-Register today for this exciting glimpse into the perilous 16th century royal court and submited questions for the author!
+We invite you to sit down with us for an intriguing conversation with Gregory about her newest novel, Boleyn Traitor (out now!).
+Register today for this exciting glimpse into the perilous 16th century royal court and submit questions for the author!

 Thursday, November 6 | 7:00 PM